Woman Ordering Ride

 Turo Financials

-The company has been providing quarterly updates on its performance since dropping its S-1 IPO filing in 2022.
+The company has been providing quarterly updates on its performance since filing its S-1 in 2022.

 How to buy the Turo IPO

 Turo first hinted at an IPO in 2021 when it made a private filing followed by a public S-1 in early 2022.
-However, its IPO plans have been delayed until the IPO climate improves.
+However, Turo has since ammended its S-1 nine times, delaying its plans to go public until the IPO climate improves.

 Turo's profitability allows it to continue waiting until the market becomes more welcoming to IPOs.
 When its shares do go public, I expect it will make a big splash.